 CARE Australia Complaints and Misconduct Statement

-Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability.
-CARE Australia believes that any stakeholder has the right to raise a complaint, have that complaint addressed and receive a response for mistakes, wrongful actions or breaches of the codes to which CARE subscribes.
-CARE Australia’s Complaints Policy applies to CARE Australia’s operations globally.
+Receiving feedback from and responding to complaints from stakeholders is an important part of improving CARE Australia’s accountability and the quality of our work.
+Anyone has the right to raise a complaint, have it investigated and addressed.

 A complaint can be made by any supporter, a partner organisation, community or individual with whom we work, or any member of the public whether an individual, civil society organisation, government, company or other entity.

-CARE puts in place formal mechanisms to gather, monitor and act on feedback from beneficiaries and other key stakeholders.
-Feedback may be positive or negative, but complaints can mean that things have gone wrong.
-These mechanisms give beneficiaries and local communities a safe and non-threatening way to raise grievances and allegations of harm and have them responded to.
+CARE puts in place formal mechanisms to gather, monitor and act on feedback from participants and other key stakeholders.
+These mechanisms give people a safe and non-threatening way to raise grievances and allegations of harm and have them responded to.
 An individual or group who expresses a grievance against CARE will have his, her or their complaint investigated and acted on.
 CARE Australia is committed to providing accessible and transparent policies, processes and systems for making a complaint, across the breadth of our work.